Easter holiday travel disruption expected on trains, flights and roads

 The failure of the European Union to introduce the entry-exit scheme as promised in November 2024 means journeys should be smoother, with no need for vehicle occupants to be fingerprinted or photographed.

-The biggest problem faced by motorists could be returning from Dunkirk and Calais to Dover after Easter.
+The biggest problem faced by motorists could be returning from Dunkirk and Calais to Dover on 12 and 13 April and after Easter.

-Congestion may be triggered by foreign visitors to the UK being unaware that, from 2 April, they will need an Electronic Travel Authorisation (ETA) permit to visit.
+Congestion may be triggered by European visitors to the UK being unaware that they now need an Electronic Travel Authorisation (ETA) permit to visit.
 They will be able to apply for one on the spot, but this may increase congestion at UK Border Control, which is carried out at the French ports.

 Join our commenting forum